nicholasphair/nicholasphair.github.io-v1/pages/altar.md

   </div>
 </div>

-Oscar "Meyer" was my childhood dog.
+Oscar "Mayer" was my childhood dog.
 He was the Goldendoodle before it was cool to be a goldendoodle.
-My family has many great memories with Oscar, who was lovingly nicknamed The Devil Doodle by my uncle.
+My family has many great memories with Oscar, who was lovingly nicknamed "The Devil Doodle" by my uncle.
 I'll always remember him sitting underneath his favorite tree as we played out back, surveying the driveway for any UPS driver who dared come too close.
 Not shockingly, while Oscar had a big bark, it was really a facade for a